jrivo/test-optimisation-back/README.md

 ### add sale

-Enpoint to add a new sale
+Endpoint to add a new sale
 <http://0.0.0.0:8082/add-sale>
 The response isn't sent right away, the program waits a few seconds (generated randomly) before sending a response Request type: POST

 ```json
 //request example